Brady–Belichick era: Tom Brady

-Brady and Belichick era
+Brady–Belichick era

-In the 2000 NFL Draft, first year head coach Bill Belichick was looking for ways to improve a New England Patriots team that had not been to a Super Bowl since 1996.
+In the 2000 NFL draft, first year head coach Bill Belichick was looking for ways to improve a New England Patriots team that had not been to a Super Bowl since 1996.
 Belichick had been hired after 3rd-year head coach Pete Carroll was fired following the 1999 season.
-Prior to the draft the Patriots sent quarterbacks coach Dick Rehbein to scout quarterbacks for the draft.
+Before the draft the Patriots sent quarterbacks coach Dick Rehbein to scout quarterbacks for the draft.
 When Rehbein returned, he stated that Brady was the best quarterback prospect for the Patriots' system.
 Despite the Patriots already having a franchise quarterback in Drew Bledsoe, they drafted Tom Brady in the sixth round.